Urban Studies & Planning, BA & Urban Planning, MUP

 At the end of their senior year, 4+1 students wishing to complete the MUP degree will formally apply to the MUP program, submitting a full application package including recommendations, resume and transcripts.

-for the degrees of Bachelor of Arts Major in Urban Studies & Planning and Master of Urban Planning in Urban Planning
+for the degrees of Bachelor of Arts in Urban Studies & Planning and Master of Urban Planning in Urban Planning

 Graduation Requirements